-Last year, along with the vanilla Mate 20 and the Mate 20 Pro, Huawei also shipped the Mate 20 X (an enormous smartphone with a focus on gaming) and the confusingly named Huawei Porsche Design Mate 20 RS (an ultra expensive version of the Mate 20 Pro with Porsche design elements).
-We have no information to suggest one way or the other if Huawei plans to release 30-series updates for those latter two devices, but it’s a good bet it will.
+Last year, along with the vanilla Mate 20 and the Mate 20 Pro, Huawei also shipped the Mate 20 X (an enormous smartphone with a focus on gaming) and the confusingly named Huawei Porsche Design Mate 20 RS (an ultra-expensive version of the Mate 20 Pro with Porsche design elements).
+We have no information to suggest one way or the other if Huawei plans to release 30-series updates for the X device, but a Porsche model has recently leaked.

 Huawei Mate 30 and Huawei Mate 30 Pro: Design

-The running premium smartphone trend so far in 2019 is to do away with the display notch and instead opt for one of two other design choices: a full-screen display with a pop-up selfie camera (such as with the OnePlus 7 Pro) or a punch hole front-facing camera (such as with the Samsung Galaxy S10 series).
-Since the Huawei Mate 20 had an iPhone XS-like notch at the top, we would be very surprised if Huawei didn’t do away with this to keep its design trendy.
+The images are also very different from what we initially expected.
+The running premium smartphone trend so far in 2019 is to do away with the display notch and, instead, opt for one of two other design choices: a full-screen display with a pop-up selfie camera (such as with the OnePlus 7 Pro) or a punch hole front-facing camera (such as with the Samsung Galaxy S10 series).

 Huawei Mate 30 and Huawei Mate 30 Pro: Specs and features